LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 Jet Set Willy 3 will have a newer platforming system, more towards a modern audience with fluid control and good responsiveness, rather than the old system, which made the game difficult in some places and often impossible to clear.
 This should bode well with the newer mechanics of the game such as the constant scrolling and the faster gameplay.

 Combat will be included to provide some action to the game.
+The player can punch, perform some combos and probably do some finishing moves, though this won't be the main aspect of the game, as the features must not spoil too much of the original formula.
+Enemies will be tough and the player can be easily overwhelmed.

 #### 1.3.2 Resources
+The required resources are as followed:

+##### 1.3.2.1 Unity
+The game will be developed in unity, reasons being that I have past experience of using the engine and that it has features that can help me with developing the game.

+##### 1.3.2.2 Firebase
+Firebase will be used for the games multiplayer aspect

+##### 1.3.2.3 Internet Access
+##### 1.3.2.4 Appropriate Computer

 #### 1.3.3 Cost

 ### 1.4	Project Schedule
 *GANTT CHART IN DEVELOPMENT*